143 Maverick Street, Rockland, Maine 04841 207-542-3556

-Age 13+, attend at least one class per week, two or more is recommended and three classes per week is required to train for pointe shoes and for pointe class; follow specific dress code
+Age 16+, attend at least one class per week for the recreational dancer, two or more is recommended and a minimum of three classes per week is required to train for pointe shoes and for pointe class; follow specific dress code.

-Attire for girls is the class assigned leotard in BLACK, HUNTER GREEN, and NAVY BLUE, and Buttercup with ballet pink convertible ballet tights, and pink leather ballet slippers.
-Attire for boys is black tights, studio t-shirt and black ballet slippers.
+Attire for girls is the class assigned leotard in BLACK, HUNTER GREEN, RED, WHITE, EGGPLANT, LIGHT BLUE, BUTTERCUP and NAVY BLUE, with ballet pink convertible ballet tights, and pink leather ballet slippers.
+Attire for boys is a WHITE leotard, black, white or flesh-toned ballet tights, black, white or flesh-toned ballet slippers.

 All attire is obtained through Rockland School of Ballet to ensure correct uniform.